SupaFuzz/godlovestrans/README.md

 Well let me start by just saying what it isn't.

-* It's not a blog
+* It's not a blog (in the traditional sense anyhow)
 * It's not an "online community"
-* There will be no liking, commenting or subscribing
 * There will positively be no fundraising or money asks of any kind.
 Ever.

+* **There will be no liking, commenting or subscribing**

+    Here's what I mean by that.
+Though we may end up adding very rudamentary subscription methods, such as RSS and email subscription (eventually), the main thing this site is *not*, is a way to "build an audience", for you, your book, your podcast, your album, your church etc. If you're making money off it, it does not belong here (I'm sure there are exceptions to this rule, but that's the general ethos of what we're building here).

+    This site is meant to be a voice of love in the darkness.
+Being popular, attracting clicks and views and getting twitter mentions, etc ... those things are not important toward that goal (though of course, validation is *always nice*).

+    Making sure this voice is available whenever and wherever a trans person is in crisis and thinks they're on the outs with God because of who they are ... even if we get three hits a year and one of them is you and one of them is me ... it's still worth it, and that is the point of this project.

-I'm open to evolving the idea for sure, but initially what I have in mind is this, a site with:
+I'm open to evolving the idea for sure, but iniially here's what we've got going

+* Articles published in chunks, once a month because I have a day job ...

+* Articles, written by you.
+With yourself in mind, the first time you had the guts to type "transgender" into google.
+What would you say to yourself?
+What were you hoping to find.
+Write that.
+I mean it doesn't need to be "dear me ten years ago", but that's a starter.

-* A piece written by a pastor, to a trans person searching the internet for reassurance they arent going to hell.
+* Of those articles, at least one piece written by a pastor, to a trans person searching the internet for reassurance they aren't going to hell.

+* You don't have to be trans to contribute, but having trans contributors is very important.
+A huge part of this outreach is *reflection*.
+Meaning that there is no substitute for seeing your own reflection in your faith.
+It is important for transgender pastors to be visible to transgender people.
+Every day.
+At every opportunity.
+That's another reason for this site.

 * A collection of outside resources: books, talks, support groups, lists of therapists, affirming churches, etc.

 That's it, that's the *entire* idea.
 In a nutshell: **a lighthouse for my kind** -- to let us know we are loved in no uncertain terms, and point the direction to where more help lies.